 That's the Falls directly below -- the trees in the way are not awfully scenic, though, to be honest.

-Still a little uphilly; that's good, scenery-wise.
+Still a little uphilly; that's all to the good, scenery-wise.

 Trees growing on rocks; the wonders of nature.